HCRI Writing Competition: Workshops and Resources

 Whether you decide to submit a letter or a speech for Words For Your World - your piece needs to grab the reader's attention and make them sit up and listen to you.
 You want to persuade them of your point of view.
 Below we share some tips on how you might go about achieving this:

-- Writing from Home: Persuasive Writing – This YouTube video produced by New Writing North Young Writers introduces some techniques on how to write persuasively and convincingly.
+- Writing from Home: Persuasive Writing – New Writing North Young Writers introduces some techniques on how to write persuasively and convincingly.

 - BBC Bitesize – How to persuade a reader (KS3)